zenpho/AxoMulti/README.md

 # To build from source

-The `xpatch.cpp` exported from editor v1.0.12 is provided.
+The `xpatch.cpp` and `patch.bin` files exported from editor v1.0.12 are provided.
-The editor project `AxoMulti.axp` file(s) are also provided which require valid installation of the `axoloti-factory` and `axoloti-community` repositories as well as my very necessary modifications to the build configuration file `Makefile.patch`.
+The editor project `.axp` file(s) are also provided which require valid installation of the `axoloti-factory` and `axoloti-community` repositories as well as my very necessary modifications to the build configuration file `Makefile.patch`.

 * ZPO-POLYFIX perl 's/find/replace/g' to optimise idle polyphonic voices
 * ZPO-KVPLOMEM perl 's/find/replace/g' to omit KVP IPVP etc registration, saving SRAM